 Sharing Your Source Code and Assets

-Sharing your entire project, including source code and content, is useful when you want other users to review your code or content, or to make modifications.
-In some cases, however, you may not want others to see your source code or assets.
-If you want feedback on gameplay or existing game art, and do not explicitly need your code to be reviewed, consider using the method described in Sharing Your Game Package.
+Sharing your entire project, including source code and content, is useful when you want other users to review your code or content, or make modifications.
+However, in some cases you may not want others to see your source code or assets.
+If you want feedback on gameplay or existing game art, and don't explicitly need your code to be reviewed, consider the method described in Sharing Your Game Package.

 To share your project, including source code, with an XNA Game Studio user

-Open Windows Explorer, and then select the folder that contains the project you want to share.
+- Open Windows Explorer, and browse to the folder that contains the project you want to share.

-Right-click the project folder in Windows Explorer, click Send To, and then click Compressed (zipped) Folder.
+- Right-click on the project folder in Windows Explorer, click Send To, and then click Compressed (zipped) Folder.

 The compressed file is ready to share.